 The Compassion Tree Project is not only about planting 7.7 billion indigenous trees – each tree representing each person on the planet - it’s also about re-greening our communities with other native plants, especially pollinator species as well as plants that provide food and medicinal benefits to the local residents.
 It’s about agro-forestry, reforestation, and of course, protecting already existing stands of trees, especially old-growth stands.
-Learn more about our vision for the CTP!
+To learn more about our vision for the CTP.

 Who are Our Partners for the Compassion Tree Project?